ihmeuw/vivarium/docs/source/concepts/event.rst

 .. note::

-   If a new component is being created that inherits from :class:`vivarium.framework.component.Component`, listeners are registered automatically if the component defines methods named ``on_<event_name>``, where ``<event_name>`` is one of the lifecycle names (e.g. ``time_step``, ``collect_metrics``, etc.).
+   If a new component is being created that inherits from :class:`vivarium.component.Component`, listeners are registered automatically if the component defines methods named ``on_<event_name>``, where ``<event_name>`` is one of the lifecycle names (e.g. ``time_step``, ``collect_metrics``, etc.).